-So let’s start out by discovering just what a payday loan/cash advance is and why they stink like Aunt Tilley’s breath.
+So let’s start out by discovering just what a payday loan/cash advance is and why they stink like Aunt Tilley’s stale cigarette breath.

 What is a Payday Loan?

 Payday loans are short term (usually 2 weeks) loans that are taken out against the customer’s next paycheck.
-You provide the payday lender with a paycheck stub to prove you have a job, along with a postdated check for the loan amount plus fees (usually $15 per $100 borrowed, but can vary depending on the payday lender).
+You provide the payday lender with a paycheck stub to prove you have a job, along with a postdated check for the loan amount plus fees (usually $15 per $100 borrowed, but can vary depending on the payday lender and state laws).